201026-reston-java-msa/project-0-mareo1997/README.md

 Leveraging Java 8, create an application that simulates simple banking transactions

 **Requirements**
-*	Build the application using Java 8
+**	Build the application using Java 8 **
-*	All interaction with the user should be done through the console using the `Scanner` class
+*	All interaction with the user should be done through the console using the `Scanner` class **DONE**
-*	Customers of the bank should be able to register with a username and password, and apply to open an account.
+*	Customers of the bank should be able to register with a username and password, and apply to open an account. **DONE**
     * Stretch Goal: Customers should be able to apply for joint accounts
-*	Once the account is open, customers should be able to withdraw, deposit, and transfer funds between accounts
+*	Once the account is open, customers should be able to withdraw, deposit, and transfer funds between accounts **DONE**
-    * All basic validation should be done, such as trying to input negative amounts, overdrawing from accounts etc.
+    * All basic validation should be done, such as trying to input negative amounts, overdrawing from accounts etc. **DONE**
 *	Employees of the bank should be able to view all of their customers information.
-This includes:
+This includes: **DONE**
     * Account information
     * Account balances
     * Personal information